PcmHammer/PcmHammer/Apps/UI/UnoUI/ReadMe.md

 store those values in an object, and pass that object into CreateDeviceFromConfigurationSettings - which should probably be renamed to CreateDevice at that point.
 See https://platform.uno/docs/articles/features/settings.html for more information.
-* Moving settings into Uno's work will require corresponding changes in the Windows Forms UI.
+* Moving settings into Uno's world will require corresponding changes in the Windows Forms UI.
 * The Uno app's settings page will need to be revised to use Uno's storage as well